ebhardjan/ProgVer1/result/README.md

 some benchmarks from the
 [SATLIB - Benchmark Problems](http://www.cs.ubc.ca/~hoos/SATLIB/benchm.html).
 From the subsection "DIMACS Benchmark Instances" we picked two categories:
 -   parity - 20 formulas, all satisfiable
 -   inductive inference - 41 formulas, all satisfiable

 Both categories include formulas of increasing size.
+We had trouble running even the smallest instances of those problems.
+We ran the experiments with a timeout of ten seconds.

+In case of parity we managed to solve 8 out of the 10 smallest instances using DPLL with an average runtime of 1.5 seconds.
+Both DP and CDCL didn't manage to solve a single one.

+For the inductive inference problems it looks even worse.
+We solved the smallest instance with DPLL in about 250ms, with CDCL in about 400ms on average.
+No other instances were solved within the timeout.

 ## Conclusion

+We found that CDCL is significantly slower than DPLL on our test cases.
+We mentioned a couple of reasons why this could be, but the result is still surprising.

+Less surprising is that DP can't keep up with either of the other two algorithms.
+We noticed when testing with longer timeouts, that on slightly large formulas DP will fail because it runs out of memory.
+In testing it took around six minutes until it filled all the four gigabytes of the JVM.

+All in all the performance of our SAT solver is pretty underwhelming.
+We didn't do much in the way of optimizing performance.
+We don't use any smart heuristics for quicker convergence, and the scala implementation is designed more to be readable and correct, rather than optimized for performance.